* This is the Consumer Version. *

 Parasites (such as worms)

-Even transplanted organs and tissues (see Overview of the Immune System : Plan of Action)
+Even transplanted organs and tissues (see page Overview of the Immune System : Plan of Action)

 To defend the body against these invaders, the immune system must be able to distinguish between